sheypoor/frontend-challenge/README.md

 `{   "singleQuote": true,   "semi": false,   "trailingComma": "all",   "arrowParens": "avoid",   "overrides": [     {       "files": "*.tsx",       "options": {         "parser": "typescript"       }     }   ] }`

-## Atomic Design

-The project follows the Atomic Design methodology for component organization.
-The components are structured into atoms, molecules, organisms, templates, and pages, providing a scalable and maintainable architecture.

-## Design Collaboration

-We use Figma for design collaboration.
-Access the Figma project at \[link to Figma project\] to view and collaborate on the designs.

-## Branching and Commit Strategy

-For each task or feature, create a new branch based on the master branch.
-Ensure that the branch name is descriptive of the task or feature being worked on.
-Once the task is completed, create a pull request for code review and merging it back into the master branch.

 We follow an atomic commit strategy, which involves breaking down changes into small, self-contained units of work.
 Each commit represents a single logical change or feature.